Draining plants & other tips

 Massage yourself with draining oils!

-5. Cold water jets after the shower
+5. Cold water jets after showering

 6. Lymphatic drainage

-Remember to hydrate yourself daily!
-It is advisable to drink about 1.5L of water per day, which is equivalent to about ten glasses of water.
-In case of cellulite or water retention, it is imperative to improve blood and lymphatic circulation to help your body eliminate toxins.
+Remember to stay hydrated daily!
+It's recommended to drink about 1.5 liters of water per day, which is equivalent to about ten glasses of water.
+If you suffer from cellulite or water retention, it's essential to improve your blood and lymphatic circulation to help your body eliminate toxins.

 8. Adapted clothing cuts and textiles